 Taking care of your elderly parents’ finances is a big step that often requires time, patience, sensitivity, and maintaining open and clear lines of communication.
 But it can be well worth the effort.
 By coming up with a financial plan and helping older loved ones better manage their income, savings, and spending, you can ensure that they live as well as possible during their golden yeast.

-If you need a partner to help you through this season of life, you may want to consider opening a bank account with mobile banking app from SoFi.
-We offer 1.80% APY to all eligible members, plus a number of handy features that can make banking with elderly parents easier, including direct person-to-person transfer service and an easy option for adding a joint account holder.
+If you need a partner to help you through this season of life, you may want to consider opening a bank account with SoFi Bank.
+We offer a competitive APY, plus a number of handy features that can make banking with elderly parents easier, including direct person-to-person transfer service and an easy option for adding a joint account holder.

 How do you financially help elderly parents?